easyformal/easyformal-site/content/en/sva/_index.md

 ---
-weight: 1
+weight: 2
-title: "SystemVerilog Assertion 教程"
+title: "SVA Tutorial"
 titleIcon: "fa-solid fa-microchip"
-categories: ["数字电路基础"]
 description: "This SystemVerilog Assertion tutorial is dedicated to providing a detailed and complete coverage of SystemVerilog Assertion syntax."

 expanded: false